egolive/docker-compose-lamp-laravel-environment/README.md

 # docker-compose-lamp-laravel-environment

-A docker-compose workflow that sets up a LAMP network of containers for local development.
+A docker-compose workflow that sets up a LAMP software bundle of containers for local development.

 #### Usage